kanthoney/sql-motif/doc/table.md

 * `CreateTempIfNotExists()` Produces a full `create` statement for a temporary table if it doesn't exists.

+### Alter table methods

+The alter table methods assume that the table config is the up-to-date version, not an old version you're changing from.

+* `addPrimaryKey()`.
+Creates an `alter table` statement to add the primary key, without the `alter table` keywords

+* `AddPrimaryKey()`.
+Creates an `alter table` statement to add the primary key

+* `dropPrimaryKey()`.
+Creates an `alter table` statement to drop the primary key, without the `alter table` keywords.

+* `DropPrimaryKey()`.
+Creates an `alter table` statement to drop the primary key

+* `addColumn(column)`.
+Creates an `alter table` statement to add `column`, without the `alter table` keywords, where `column` is the name of a column in the config.

+* `AddColumn(column)`.
+Creates an `alter table` statement to add `column`, where `column` is the name of a column in the config.

+* `dropColumn(column)`.
+Creates an `alter table` statement to drop `column`, without the `alter table` keywords, where `column` is the name of a column.

+* `DropColumn(column)`.
+Creates an `alter table` statement to drop `column`, where `column` is the name of a column.

+* `changeColumn(column, options)`.
+Creates an `alter table` statement, without the `alter table` keywords, to update the spec of an existing column. `options` contains a set of options.
+Currently, the only option available is `oldName` which is the old name of the column.
+May return an array of statements.

+* `ChangeColumn(column, options)`.
+Creates an `alter table` statement to update the spec of an existing column. `options` contains a set of options.
+Currently, the only option available is `oldName` which is the old name of the column.
+May return an array of statements.

+* `rename(oldName, schema)`.
+Creates an `alter table` statement, without the `alter table` keywords, to rename the table from `oldName`.
+The old schema can be specified in
+`schema`.
+This defaults to the schema specified in the schema table.
+If you need to specify no schema, pass `null`.
+May return an array of statements.

+* `Rename(oldName, schema)`.
+Creates an `alter table` statement to rename the table from `oldName`.
+The old schema can be specified in `schema`.
+This defaults to the schema specified in the schema table.
+If you need to specify no schema, pass `null`.
+May return an array of statements.

 ### Group, order and limit

 * `groupBy([fields])`.
 Creates a group by clause without the `group by` keywords. `fields` is an array of column names or aliases.
 If empty, defaults to the primary